Steps to consider when responding to off-target chemical drift.

-- If you came in contact with the chemical through drift or droplets, call the poison control center or seek doctor for treatment advice.
+- If you personally came in contact with the chemical through drift or droplets, call the poison control center or seek doctor for treatment advice.
 The 24-hour medical emergency assistance or chemical emergency assistance (Spill, leak, accident) is 1-800-888-8372.

 - Call the farmer or sprayer immediately to obtain the names of the chemicals that were reportedly sprayed.
 They almost always provide the mix-ticket.
 If they refuse, local law enforcement can get it for you.

 - Report the incident to your organic certifying agency within 24 hours.
 They will likely order an additional inspection and their organic inspector may also take samples.